-The Principal Defender also works remotely and is paid on a pro rata basis.
-He keeps a roster of qualified defence counsel, and may provide legal assistance to prisoners and persons accused of contempt of court when they are not represented by their own lawyer.
+The Principal Defender also works remotely and is paid on a pro rata basis, and may provide legal assistance to prisoners and persons accused of contempt of court when they are not represented by their own lawyer.

 The RSCSL maintains a roster of qualified defence counsel who may provide legal services to prisoners or accused persons.